AdaCore/aws/readme.txt

    - Attachments' headers are properly parsed and stored with the attachment object on the server side.

+   - Fix support of Client POST requests with attachments.

    - <program_name>.ini file is properly looked into the application directory on all platforms.
 It is also now looked into the current working directory.